 On Sunday 14 January, The Sunday Times published a column by journalist and commentator Dominic Lawson, in which he damned concern for population as a witches’ brew of eugenics, colonialism, coercion, hypocrisy, scientific fallacy and blaming the poor.
 It’s a comprehensive charge sheet with which anyone campaigning for sustainable population will be sadly familiar.

 It’s deeply disappointing to see such a misrepresentation of a cause that is positive, rational, relevant and driven by a deep concern for people everywhere, and the planet we share with other species.
-Population Matters, and some of our patrons, were named in the article and dismayed as we were to see that litany yet again, it is also a reminder that the case against population concern is often reliant on assumptions, insinuations and misinterpretations.
-This urgent and vital issue deserves an open, honest and unprejudiced examination.
-We welcome the opportunity to confront these criticisms head-on.
+Population Matters, and some of our patrons, were named in the article and dismayed as we were to see that litany yet again, it is also a reminder that the case against population concern is often reliant on assumptions and misinterpretations and, occasionally, simple hostility.

 Getting it wrong

 A charge frequently levelled against population concern advocates is that past predictions of crisis and disaster were not fulfilled.
 The two classic examples are those of Thomas Malthus, who theorised in the late 18th century that population would inevitably outstrip food supply leading to starvation, and Paul Ehrlich (a patron of Population Matters), whose The Population Bomb in 1968 predicted mass starvation and famine within a generation.
 Their predictions turned out to be wrong – or at least hugely premature.
 In both cases, improvements in food production technology and techniques allowed food supply to keep pace with population growth.